 Children's disability services are for children and young people up to 18 years.

 Your child's needs may be met at your local health centre.
-For example, if they have a speech delay your local speech and language therapist can often deliver the help you need.
+For example, if they have a speech delay your local speech and language therapist can often give you the help you need.

-However, in some cases you may need a children's disability team who work closely together.
+But in some cases you may need a Children’s Disability Network Team who work closely together.

 This team will include health and social care professionals, experienced in delivering services for children with disabilities.
-This is generally called a children's disability team.
 Each team member offers expertise in a particular aspect of child development.

 Who you see, and how often you see them, will depend on your child's individual needs.
 The team will discuss this with you.

-Members of a children’s disability team work closely together to provide a wide range of services and supports for your child and your family.
+Members of a Children’s Disability Network Team work closely together to provide a wide range of services and supports for your child and your family.
 They start by finding out what your main concerns and priorities are for your child.
 This helps you to work with the team towards agreed goals.

 These priorities and goals will change over time and you can regularly talk over what’s important with the team.
 For example starting pre-school or school are very important steps in a child’s life.
-The team and the family will plan together to make this time as smooth as possible for you and your child.
+The team will plan with you to make this time as smooth as possible for you and your child.

 The team often brings groups of children together to learn new skills and mix with each other.
 Parents and other family members learn how to support their child’s development and can share their experiences with others.